Alonasa/Alonasa/README.md

 ---

 ## 🌟 About Me
-- 💻 Interested in the technologies which surround us and their impact on our lives
+- 💻 I have a keen interest in the technologies that shape our lives and their profound impact on society.
-- 🌱 I’m currently working on my Higher Diploma in Software Development at ATU Galway-Mayo and looking for possibilities to develop my skillset
+- 🌱 Currently, I'm pursuing a Higher Diploma in Software Development at ATU Galway-Mayo, where I'm eager to expand my skill set and explore new opportunities.
-- ✔ Information Security Apprentice at B-Flexion since November 2025
+- ✔ I am excited to be an Information Security Apprentice at B-Flexion, a position I’ve held since November 2025.
 - 📫 How to reach me: **alona.requests@gmail.com**.